Will do everything possible to strengthen organisation: Bihar Cong new chief | Politics

 - India

-Akhilesh Prasad Singh on Sunday took charge as the chief of Bihar Pradesh Congress Committee and assured party workers that he would do ''everything possible to strengthen the organisation''.
+Akhilesh Prasad Singh has taken as the chief of Bihar Pradesh Congress Committee and assured party workers that he would do ''everything possible to strengthen the organisation''.

 He also asserted that the respect and honour of the party activists are most important to him.

 ''I am thankful to my party for making an ordinary worker, like me, the chief of the BPCC.
-I assure my party workers that I will do everything possible to strengthen the organisation,'' Singh said while addressing Congress activists and supporters here.
+I assure my party workers that I will do everything possible to strengthen the organisation,'' Singh said while addressing Congress activists and supporters here on Sunday.

 He also hailed Rahul Gandhi for embarking on the 'Bharat Jodo Yatra', which, he said, has brought new energy among Congress party workers.